RaikireHiuduo/BEEMS/etc/demo/HyperledgerFabric/README.md

 - dev: https://hyperledger-fabric.readthedocs.io/en/latest/write_first_app.html (app) and https://hyperledger-fabric.readthedocs.io/en/latest/chaincode4ade.html (chaincode dev)
 - NO or deploy: https://hyperledger-fabric.readthedocs.io/en/latest/build_network.html (network) and https://hyperledger-fabric.readthedocs.io/en/latest/chaincode4noah.html (chaincode implement)

-# Preparation for Hyperledger Fabric
+## Preparation for Hyperledger Fabric

-Tested for uBuntu 16.04, accurate as of 17/10/2017.
+Tested for uBuntu 16.04, accurate as of 18/10/2017.
 All explanation assumed the reader is in the uBuntu (Linux) environment.
-Improvise accordingly to the official documentation if different.
+Improvise accordingly to the official documentation if using different architecture like Arch.

 Windows OS have some specific modifications to be done.
 A bit less for macOS.
 Easiest on Linux OS.

-Note: Very large (about 3-4 GB or so space will be needed just for the preparation, another 3-4GB for the Hyperledger Fabric binary itself) size and may take up to a day depending on connection speed (about 20 hours for my side due to horrible library connection speed).
+It is recommended to try to dedicate and complete this in one day on an undisturbed, quotaless connection line.

 ## Installation